Community-Based Research Symposium: Addressing Environmental & Public Health Challenges

 Discover how Austin is addressing heat, flooding, and wildfire through data-driven, community-based resilience planning.

-Field Trip (Day 2 – May 20)
+Agenda for Field Trip on Day 2 – May 20

 During the field trip, we will visit four sites connected to East Austin’s environmental history, community advocacy, oral histories, and research-to-action efforts: the Holly Street Power Plant, Downs Field, Govalle Neighborhood Park, and Boggy Creek.
 Together, these sites offer a place-based look at the histories, resilience, and ongoing work shaping this part of Austin.